Minimally Invasive Total Hip Replacement

 Generally, minimally invasive surgery is only advised in patients who require a primary uncemented hip replacement, are physiologically younger, have a thin physique with relatively normal hip anatomy.

-Minimally invasive surgery is not recommended in patients undergoing revision surgery or complex primary hip replacement surgery.
+Minimally invasive surgery is suitable for patients with severe primary hip arthritis, but is often not utilized for revision surgery.
 Patients that require revision hip replacement or complex primary hip replacement need a significantly larger exposure of the hip joint to perform the surgery.

 The technique is also not advised in patients who may have undergone any kind of prior hip/thigh surgery such as osteotomy, fracture fixation with screws/nails/plates, etc. Obese, highly muscular, and patients with multiple medical co-morbidities are also not good candidates for minimally invasive surgery.